 Note: When adding the glue to the paper, take one very light swipe.
-The glue is used to adhere the fabric temporarily to the foundation paper until the first two pieces have been sewn to the paper.
+The glue is used to adhere the fabric temporarily to the foundation paper until the first ily to the foundation paper until the firs two pieces have been sewn to the paper.